zm1990s/dify-docs/en/guides/application-publishing/launch-your-webapp-quickly/README.md

 ### Publishing an AI Website

-On the **Monitoring** page, you can find the Web App management card.
-After enabling the access switch, you'll get a URL that can be publicly shared on the internet.
+Toggle the **"In service / Disabled"** switch, your Web App URL will be effective immediately publicly shared on the internet.

 <figure><img src="../../../../img/en-public-web-app.png" alt=""><figcaption></figcaption></figure>